cirosantilli/china-dictatorship/CONTRIBUTING.md

 -   generating lots of notifications for me that don't teach me anything new.

+    I don't have that much time to waste.

     If I can unsubscribe from your notifications however, you are free to comment away.

 Punitive measures, from least serious to most serious: